 Research and development expenses include cash and non-cash compensation of (a) our Vice President of Research and Development; (b) our Scientific Advisory Board members; (c) our President, Disc/Spine Division (who resigned in July 2017); and (d) laboratory staff and costs related to our brown fat and disc/spine initiatives.
 Research and development expenses are expensed as they are incurred.
-For the year ended December 31, 2017, research and development expenses decreased by \$731,130 or 25%, to \$2,152,433 from \$2,883,563, for the year ended December 31, 2016.
-The decrease was primarily a result of an approximately \$349,000 decrease in costs related to a third party laboratory associated with the completion of our animal study for our disc/spine initiative in 2016, a decrease of approximately \$136,000 in payroll and payroll-related costs due to the resignation of our former President of the Disc/Spine Division, a decrease of approximately \$70,000 related to the reversal of previously accrued 2017 bonus milestones that are no longer probable to be achieved, a decrease of approximately \$92,000 of medical supplies in connection with a previous stock up of supplies in 2016, all partially offset by approximately \$97,000 of 2016 bonus milestones achieved in 2017.
+For the year ended December 31, 2018, research and development expenses decreased by \$639,283, or 30%, to \$1,513,150 from \$2,152,433 for the year ended December 31, 2017.
+The decrease was primarily the result of a decrease of approximately \$295,000 in payroll and payroll-related costs due to the resignation of the former President of our Disc/Spine Division and a lab employee in 2017, a decrease of approximately \$150,000 in cash compensation related to the termination of our Chief Medical Advisor for Spine Medicine in February 2018, and a decrease of approximately \$141,000 in stock-based compensation expense related to options issued to our Scientific Advisory Board members.